Department of Social Philosophy and Philosophical Anthropology

 Tutor: Prof. h.c.
 Jon Stewart, PhD.

-Is Philosophy of History Possible Today?
+Is the Philosophy of History Possible Today?

 Annotation: